Compañía de Minas Buenaventura S.A.A. research snapshot

 Munger risk inversion

-The thesis fails if gold, silver or copper prices fall, grades disappoint, recovery rates decline, energy and labor costs rise, San Gabriel takes longer or costs more to ramp, Cerro Verde dividends fall, or permitting and social conflict interrupt production.
-A 2025 earnings jump can also mislead if it is treated as normalized profit rather than a mix of strong prices, mine performance and investment-company income.
+The thesis fails if gold, silver or copper prices fall from record levels, grades disappoint, recovery rates decline, energy and labor costs rise, San Gabriel takes longer or costs more to ramp, Cerro Verde dividends fall, or permitting and social conflict interrupt production.
+A 2026 earnings jump can also mislead if it is treated as normalized profit rather than a mix of extreme prices, mine performance and investment-company income.

 Management

-Leandro García is CEO and Roque Benavides is Chairman.
+Leandro García Raggio is CEO, Daniel Dominguez is CFO and Roque Benavides is Chairman.
 Buenaventura has concentrated strategic ownership, with Antofagasta and the Benavides family among the major holders.
-The 2025 cash flow statement shows high capital spending, debt refinancing activity and a return to meaningful dividends.
+The company returned to net cash, raised the dividend to $1.14 per share on a trailing basis, reduced the Huanza lease balance and kept San Gabriel ramping despite tailings-management challenges.
 The key management test is whether capital is allocated between San Gabriel, sustaining capex, exploration, debt and distributions without sacrificing mine life or balance-sheet resilience.

 Industry trend